 But the harsh truth is fertilizer regulatory standards don’t protect us, and neither do most fertilizer manufacturers.

-When I contacted General Hydroponics, Botanicare, House and Garden, Canna, Rock, Advanced Nutrients, Dutch Master, and other hydroponics nutrients companies, I discovered only Advanced Nutrients has a program that eliminates heavy metals and other marijuana contaminants in their marijuana fertilizers and hydroponics nutrients.
+When I contacted General Hydroponics, Botanicare, House and Garden, Canna, Rock, Advanced Nutrients, Dutch Master, and other hydroponics nutrients companies, I discovered only Advanced Nutrients is dedicated to eliminating heavy metals and other marijuana contaminants in their marijuana fertilizers and hydroponics nutrients.